mariannacecyn/CecynMNPhD/README.md

 ## linkedin: https://www.linkedin.com/in/mariannacecyn

 This application was written to automate extracting data of interest from the Boris software (https://github.com/olivierfriard/BORIS) ethogram output file.
 The BDPv2.0 was developed on Spyder IDE in Conda Environment, Python 3.11.5, packaged by Anaconda, Inc.
-This is part of the scientific production of Marianna's PhD degree, please cite if you use it.
+This is part of the scientific production of Marianna Cecyn's PhD degree, please cite if you use it.